App Settings

 Add your instruction name, and you MUST add the same email or phone number you used in creating your demo account.

-And don't forget to save once adding your instructions.
+Don't forget to save once adding your instructions.

 App Store